 Cirencester Park

 There’s miles of walking and horse-riding paths, with dogs welcome.
 You can get drinks and snacks from the Beano in the Park converted caravan, or visit the shops and restaurant in the Old Kennels.
-There are also occasional tours of the mansion house – hidden away behind the tallest yew hedge in the world – and the park hosts events like the Cotswold Show and Food Festival.
+There are also occasional tours of the mansion house – hidden away behind the tallest yew hedge in the world – and the park hosts events like the Cotswold Show and Horse Trials.

 Cirencester Open-Air Swimming Pool